hydrophobia-XR/GPO-and-ADMX-Backup-Utility/README.md

 ADMXandGPO-Backup.ps1 -BackupPath "C:\DomainBackups" -GPO -ADMX
 This command would backup both Group Policy Objects and ADMX files to C:\DomainBackups\
 EX: C:\DomainBackups\GPOBackup-2024-02-25\ , C:\DomainBackups\ADMX-2024-02-25\Local-ADMXBackup  and  C:\DomainBackups\ADMX-2024-02-25\SYSVOL-ADMXBackup

+I like to write little scripts that make SysAdmin lives easier.
+If you like what I do consider supporting me! https://www.buymeacoffee.com/hydrophobia